ortus-docs/contentbox-docs/developing/front_end/README.md

 ### Modularity

-In addition, many front-end focused modules and libraries are available on Forgebox and can be quickly installed from the [CommandBox](http://commandbox.ortusbooks.com/content/) CLI and used immediately in your templates, widgets and views.
+In addition, many front-end focused modules and libraries are available on Forgebox and can be installed from the [CommandBox](http://commandbox.ortusbooks.com/content/) CLI and used immediately in your templates, widgets and views.
 For example, to install a Twitter feed widget for ContentBox, simply run `box install ID=cbwidget-tweetfeed directory=widgets` from  your theme directory and it will automatically be available for use in the admin.
 You may browse the ever-growing list of Forgebox libraries and modules on [the Forgebox site](https://www.coldbox.org/forgebox/) or run `forgebox help` from within CommandBox to begin exploring the available options.